busera/proto__readability_optimizer/README.md

 3. **Adjusting scoring and rating thresholds**

-These developments aim to make the Readability Optimiser more powerful, accurate, and user-friendly.
-Contributions and suggestions in these areas are welcome.

 ## Project Structure

     ├── README.md             <- The top-level README for developers using this project.